 Technology is at the forefront of all new design processes, and in a relatively short period of time, has experienced exponential growth, which has a great impact on almost everything we do, including the way we work.
 So, to better address this problem, we need to ask: how do we use our technology?
 And perhaps more specifically: how much do we rely on our technology?
 Thus, Human factors should play an essential role in the future of technological advances, where people and technology are being integrated more closely and more intensively than ever before as part of our daily lives taking into account physical, cognitive, affective and social aspects.
-Technologies for human factors/ergonomics research and practice have seen rapid technological environment.
+Technologies for human factors/ergonomics research and practice have seen rapid technological change and nowadays are facing new challenges resulting from an increasingly complex technological environment.
 These technologies have largely resulted from the digital revolution in both software and hardware and now the application of new trends in human factors relies heavily on these new interactive technologies.
 [AppErg]